-When starting a small business, there are a lot of legal details, reports, and forms to work through to remain compliant.
+When starting a small business, there are many legal details, reports, and forms to work through to remain compliant.
 MBO Partners has extensive experience assisting independent contractors in starting their businesses and can provide support and guidance to ensure your business is set up correctly.
 Contact us today to learn more.

-To learn more about starting an independent consulting business, read our article on How to Become an Independent Consultant.
+To learn more about starting an independent consulting business, download our guide: How to Become an Independent Consultant